Hong Kong starts quarantine for mainland China arrivals

 Hong Kong on Saturday began enforcing a mandatory two-week quarantine for anyone arriving from mainland China, a dramatic escalation of its bid to stop the deadly new coronavirus from spreading.
 The vast majority of people crossing the border are expected to self-quarantine and will face daily phone calls and spot checks by officials, with up to six months in prison for those found in breach of the isolation period.

-By early Saturday morning only a trickle of people were arriving via the Shenzhen Bay crossing.
+By early Saturday morning, only a trickle of people was arriving via the Shenzhen Bay crossing.
 "I have to come back because my daughter is going to school here," a woman who gave her surname as Song told AFP after ending a 20-day family holiday on the mainland.

 But those with no planned accommodation will be taken to temporary facilities prepared by the government.
 Anyone who has been to mainland China in the past 14 days and then flies into Hong Kong from another destination will also be quarantined.